OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-03.md

 ## 1 Chronicles 3:8

-> Elishama, Eliada, and Eliphelet—nine in all.
+> Elishama, Eliada, and Eliphelet—making a total of nine.

 ---